 Responding to and meeting people's needs

 The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.

-Staff were clear on the importance of emotional support needed by patients when delivering care, including patients with dental phobia and people with mobility difficulties, who were treated sensitively and appropriately.
+Staff were clear on the importance of emotional support needed by patients when delivering care.